avilum/secimport/README.md

   - `python3 -m pip install poetry && python3 -m poetry build`
 <br>

-### Tests
-`python -m pytest`

-### Log4Shell as an example
-Not related for python, but for the sake of explanation (Equivilant Demo soon).
-- <a href="https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2021-44228">Log4Shell - CVE-2021-44228</a>
-  - Let's say we want to block `log4j` from doing crazy things.
-  - In the following import we deny `log4j` from opening an LDAP connection / shell:
-    - `log4j = secure_import('log4j', allow_shells=False, allow_networking=False)`
-  - This would disable `log4j` from opening sockets and execute commands, IN THE KERNEL.
-  - You can choose any policy you like for any module.
-<br><br>

 # Useful References
 - <a href="docs/EXAMPLES.md">Examples</a>
 - <a href="docs/TRACING_PROCESSES.md">Tracing Guides</a>